citp/privacy-policy-historical/a/am/ama/amazon.co.uk.md

 Whenever we transfer personal information to countries outside of the European Economic Area in the course of sharing information as set out above, we will ensure that the information is transferred in accordance with this Privacy Notice and as permitted by the applicable laws on data protection.

   * We work to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software, which encrypts information you input.
-  * We reveal only the last five digits of your credit card numbers when confirming an order.
+  * We reveal only the last four digits of your credit card numbers when confirming an order.
 Of course, we transmit the entire credit card number to the appropriate credit card company during order processing.
   * We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of personally identifiable customer information.
 Our security procedures mean that we may occasionally request proof of identity before we disclose personal information to you.
   * It is important for you to protect against unauthorised access to your password and to your computer.
 Be sure to sign off when you finish using a shared computer.
 [Click here](https://web.archive.org/gp/help/customer/display.html/026-3166383-1414827?nodeId=1093784) for more information on how to sign off.